Understanding Delivery Promise operation

 - Product List Page (PLP) or search page: Apply only to the current page the shopper is viewing.

-Learn more about filter usage and user flows in the Delivery Promise Figma Community page.
+Learn more about filter usage and user flows on the Delivery Promise Figma Community page.

 Global filters

-Global filters remain active across all user navigation and are applied to all product searches until they change or are cleared.
+Global filters remain active across all user navigation and are applied to all product searches until they are changed or cleared.

-Shoppers can filter available products globally using the Filter by store, which displays only products available for pickup at a specific store.
-This filter shows all available pickup points within a 50 km pickup radius configured in Checkout.
+Shoppers can filter available products globally using the Filter by store option, which displays only products available for pickup at a specific store.
+This filter shows all available pickup points within a 50-km radius, as configured in Checkout.
 The number of pickup points displayed is unlimited.

 PLP or search page filters